 Former Paraguay striker

-years after almost being killed when he was shot in the head in
+after being shot in the head in a Mexico City bar.

-The 31-year-old will play for Paraguayan third division 12
+The 31-year-old turned out for Paraguayan third division 12

-de Octubre, the club where he began his career in 1997 in
+de Octubre, the club where he began his career in 1997, on the

 Cabanas, who missed the 2010 World Cup in South Africa where

-Cabanas first moved abroad in 2000 when he joined Chilean
+moved abroad in 2000 when he joined Chilean first division side